Logical limit laws for Mallows random permutations: Notation and preliminaries

 \subsubsection{Markov chains}

-We give here a brief overview of some of the concepts related to Markov chains which will be used in Section \ref{sec:proof_conv_toto}.
-The following definitions and results are widely known and can be found in most books on Markov chains or more general stochastic processes, see for instance \cite{Peres}, \cite{Grimmett} or \cite{Markov}.
+We give a brief overview of some of the concepts related to Markov chains which will be used in Section \ref{sec:proof_conv_toto}.
+The definitions and results that follow are widely known and can be found in most books on Markov chains or more general stochastic processes, see for instance \cite{Peres}, \cite{Grimmett} or \cite{Markov}.